firegoby/symphonyno5/README.md

 ## Usage

+### Frequently Asked Questions

+1. How do I enable Bootstrap?

+> Uncomment the @import line(s) in `workspace/styles/main.less` and also any javascript imports you need in the end of `workspace/utilities/master.xsl`.
+If you're using the Ant build script to produce concatenated and minified javascript for production you'll also want to uncomment the relevant javascripts in the build script `workspace/scripts/build/build.xml`.

+2. I don't want Bootstrap!
+What do I do?

+> As of version 0.5.2 Bootstrap is disabled by default so you don't need to do anything.
+If you want to remove all the Bootstrap files then remove the `workspace/bootstrap` git submodule, and delete the references to the javascripts in `workspace/utilities/master.xsl` and in the Ant build script `workspace/scripts/build/build.xml`.

+3. I don't want to use Coffeescript!
+What do I do?

+> Simply delete `workspace/scripts/main.coffee` and write your javascript in `workspace/scripts/main.js` instead.
+The Ant build script (`workspace/scripts/build`) will continue to work fine.

+4. I don't want to use Less CSS!
+What do I do?

+> Just delete the .less files (or all the files in `workspace/styles`) and replace with your plain CSS, SASS, Stylus or whatever stylesheets instead.

 ### Less CSS Compilation

-`workspace/styles/styles.less` is the master stylesheet.
+`workspace/styles/main.less` is the master stylesheet.
 Add all other stylesheets as `@import` directives within that files for easy concatenation of all stylesheets into a single production file.
 If you want to minify the resulting CSS file do so in your LESS compiler, or from the command line (using the official `lessc` compiler available via NPM)
-    `lessc --compress workspace/styles/styles.less > workspace/styles/style.css`
+    `lessc --compress workspace/styles/main.less > workspace/styles/main.css`

 ### Ant Build Script - Concatenate & Minify Javascript for Production

-1. Add all javascripts files (in-order) to `workspace/scripts/build.xml`.
+1. Add all javascripts files (in the order you want them referenced) to `workspace/scripts/build.xml`.
 If using CoffeeScript add the filename with a `.js` extension, all CoffeeScript files will be compiled before minification and concatenation.
 2. `cd workspace/scripts/build`
 3. `ant`
 4. Alter `master.xsl` to point to the production file `/workspace/scripts/production.min.js`.

 #### Notes

 The un-minified concatenated `production.js` file is left so that it can be examined in case of errors post-concatenation.
-If you're concerned about public access to the un-minified version of your scripts delete it before deployment, or block it in `.htaccess`
+If you're concerned about public access to the un-minified version of your scripts delete it before deployment, or block it in `.htaccess` or equivalent.

 ## Symphony CMS Overview

 Symphony is a `PHP` & `MySQL` based CMS that utilises `XML` and `XSLT` as its core technologies.

 * Visit the website at <http://getsymphony.com/>
 * Github Repository: <http://github.com/symphonycms/symphony-2/>